 Borgarfjörður Eystri: This region is truly a hidden gem.
 Locals know it for its matchless natural beauty.
 Borgarfjörður is also home to the Queen of Elves who lives in the beautiful Elves’ Castle.
 To find out more about the elves, you should pay a visit to Borgarfjörður when traveling through the area.

 The landscape is completely different in north Iceland.
 Coming from the east, you will pass by a wonderful lake with remarkable pseudocraters and extraordinary volcanic rock formations.
-Vivid birdlife, steaming geothermal fields, and an amazing geothermal bath await you.
+Vivid birdlife, steaming geothermal fields, and an amazing geothermal bath awaits you.

-Continuing your trip along the Route 1, you will soon travel past a giant waterfall and arrive in the capital of the north, Akureyri.
+Continuing your trip along Route 1, you will soon travel past a giant waterfall and arrive in the capital of the north, Akureyri.
 With around 20,000 inhabitants, this is the largest city outside of the capital area.
 In Akureyri, you can explore the rich culture, go on a whale watching tour, or take some detours to travel around the fjords to visit a few fjord villages such as Dalvík, Hofsós, and Húsavík.

 Lake Mývatn.
 Lake Mývatn is known for its striking nature.
 It sits in an area full of incredibly unique geological attractions.
 Volcanoes, pseudocraters, and odd lava formations surround a lake which dotted with countless tiny islands.